bengreenier/overlayed/README.md

 ### Built-In Overlays

 Overlayed ships with some built-in overlays.
 These live [in this directory](./src/app/plugin).
-There are currently not configurable.
+There are now configurable!
+You can find this information below.

 ### Custom Overlays